-- 4.3 The charities are listed in order of award and nominations will be provided to the ICCM in rotation, upon request and further recommendations from Members of the Joint Committee will be added to the list. - 5.
+- 4.3 The charities will be nominated by the Crematorium upon request from the ICCM and in the order in which they are listed in the report. - 5.
 Effect upon Policy Framework and Procedure Rules - 5.1 None. - 6.
-Equalities Impact Assessment - 6.1 Bridgend Council's Equalities Impact Toolkit has been utilised, which indicates that the nomination proposed will have no impact on specific equality groups and disability duties. - 7.
-Financial Implications - 7.1 There are no financial implications arising from this report.
+Equalities Impact Assessment - 6.1 Bridgend Council's Equalities Impact Toolkit has been utilised, which indicates that the nomination proposed will have no impact on specific equality groups and disability duties. - 7 Well-being of Future Generations (Wales) Act 2015 Assessment - 7.1 The report seeks approval for the distribution of charitable funds provided by the ICCM.
+There is no requirement for a well-being statement. - 8.
+Financial Implications - 8.1 The cost of any donation is funded from the ICCM and therefore has no impact on the revenue budget of Coychurch Crematorium - 9.
+Recommendation

-8. Recommendation

-- 8.1 The Joint Committee is recommended to note the charitable donations made by Coychurch Crematorium. - 8.2 The Joint Committee is recommended to nominate and support the list of suitable charities, for submission for funding from the National Recycling of Metals Scheme.
+- 9.1 The Joint Committee is recommended to note the charitable donations made by Coychurch Crematorium. - 9.2 The Joint Committee is recommended to nominate and support the list of suitable charities, for submission for funding from the National Recycling of Metals Scheme.

-Zak Shell CLERK AND TECHNICAL OFFICER 11th June 2017
+ZAK SHELL CLERK AND TECHNICAL OFFICER 7th June 2018